Google releases 5th & final Android 12 beta

-San Francisco: Google has released the fifth and final beta for Pixel phones including the Pixel 5a and several third-party devices.
+San Francisco, Sep 9 (IANS) Google has released the fifth and final beta for Pixel phones including the Pixel 5a and several third-party devices.

 Android 12 Beta 5 features the "latest fixes and optimizations" that were not included with Beta 4.1.